 Try these steps if your computer will not turn on and is showing no sign at all of receiving power - no fans running and no lights on the laptop or tablet, nor on the front of the computer's case if you're using a desktop.

-Important: You may or may not see a light on the back of your PC depending on the kind of power supply you have and the exact cause of the problem.
+Important: You may or may not see a light on the back of your desktop PC depending on the kind of power supply you have and the exact cause of the problem.
 This goes for the power adapter you may be using for your tablet or laptop as well.

 Note: Don't worry about the monitor yet, assuming you're using a desktop or an external display.
 If the computer is not turning on because of a power issue then the monitor certainly can't display anything from the computer.
 Your monitor light will likely be amber/yellow if your computer has stopped sending information to it.

 Follow these steps if, when you turn your computer on, it promptly powers back off.

-You'll probably hear the fans inside your computer turn on, see the lights on the front of your computer turn on or flash, and then it will all stop.
-You won't see anything on the monitor and you may or may not hear beeps coming from the computer before it shuts off by itself.
+You'll probably hear the fans inside your computer turn on, see some or all of the lights on your computer turn on or flash, and then it will all stop.
+You won't see anything on the screen and you may or may not hear beeps coming from the computer before it shuts off by itself.

-Note: As in the previous scenario, don't worry about the state your monitor is in.
+Note: As in the previous scenario, don't worry about the state your external monitor is in, if you have one.
 You may have a monitor issue as well but it's not possible to troubleshoot it quite yet.

-If your computer seems to be receiving power after turning it on but you don't see anything on your monitor, try these troubleshooting steps.
+If your computer seems to be receiving power after turning it on but you don't see anything on the screen, try these troubleshooting steps.

 In these situations, the power lights will stay on, you'll likely hear the fans inside your PC running, and you may or may not hear one or more beeps coming from the computer.